-Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development North Vancouver Chamber of Commerce Vancouver Port Authority Medium priority, ongoing No additional resources required
+Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development Medium priority, No additional resources 5 ' North Vancouver Chamber of Commerce ongoing required Vancouver Port Authority

 Goal D-4.
 Engage the city's growing ethnic population in local business development

 The city, as well as the North Shore overall, is experiencing demographic change, with many new immigrants and a growing diversity of cultures.
 This is creating opportunities for new kinds of products and services, as well as strengthening business ties with other regions of the world.